Are you about to build a website for your church and looking for some guidance?

 Step 5: Select & Install Plugins

-There are more than 50,000 WordPress plugins that provide almost every imaginable function – calendars, newsletters, online forms, event registration, photo galleries, SEO, just to name a few.
-For each of these functions there may be many different plugins to choose from.
+There are more than 60,000 WordPress plugins that provide almost every imaginable function – calendars, newsletters, online forms, event registration, photo galleries, SEO, just to name a few.
+For each of these functions there may be dozens of different plugins to choose from.

 So, how do you choose which plugins to use?